U-quadratic distribution: Related distributions

 One can introduce a vertically inverted ($\cap$)-quadratic distribution in analogous fashion.
+That inverted distribution is also closely related to the Epanechnikov distribution.

 Applications

 This distribution is a useful model for symmetric bimodal processes.
 Other continuous distributions allow more flexibility, in terms of relaxing the symmetry and the quadratic shape of the density function, which are enforced in the U-quadratic distribution – e.g., beta distribution and gamma distribution.